 - 1/2 cup Vital Proteins UNFLAVORED collagen peptides

-- Optional: 1/2 cup grated cheddar cheese (omit for Whole30)
+- 1/2 cup grated cheddar cheese (optional. omit for Whole30 and paleo.)

 - 12 asparagus spears, tips cut off (reserve the stems to roast for dinner!)